| Title: | The ScottKnott Clustering Algorithm |

 mean.lty |

-Line type of mean.
-Only if type are "line". |
+Line type of the mean.
+Used only when |

 args.legend |